wamp-proto/wamp-proto/rfc/text/basic/bp_intro_design_philosophy.md

 ### Router Implementation Specifics

-This specification only deals with the protcol level.
+This specification only deals with the protocol level.
 Specific WAMP Broker and Dealer implementations may differ in aspects such as support for:

 * router networks (clustering and federation),
 * authentication and authorization schemes,